garysassano/serverless-otlp-forwarder/docs/concepts/architecture.md

 - Respects compression configuration from the application

 {: .warning }
-> The AWS AppSignals Processor is experimental and should not be used in production environments.
+> The AWS Spans Processor is experimental and should not be used in production environments.

-#### AWS AppSignals Processor (Experimental)
+#### AWS Spans Processor (Experimental)
 - Parses trace data from the `aws/span` log group
 - Converts AWS Application Signals format to OTLP JSON
 - Provides compatibility with standard OTLP collectors